 When someone is impatient, they will begin tapping something, which might be their finger, foot, a pen or anything else.
 The faster the tapping, the more impatient they are feeling.

-Why this helps with how to stop being: You now know how to tell is your audience is bored or impatient. and importantly, you know when they are NOT bored or impatient, which means that you can be sure they like you talking to them.
+Why this helps with how to stop being shy: You now know how to tell is your audience is bored or impatient. and importantly, you know when they are NOT bored or impatient, which means that you can be sure they like you talking to them.

-If you ever do notice them showing boredom life into it., you can simply change subject or allow the other person to speak or do something else to change the flow of the conversation and inject new
+If you ever do notice them showing boredom signs, you can simply change subject or allow the other person to speak or do something else to change the flow of the conversation and inject new life into it.

-How to stop beingby reading the Body language of Evaluation
+How to stop being shy by reading the Body language of Evaluation

 When someone is making a decision or evaluating what you are saying they will make a similar gesture to the head-support gesture of boredom (described above), with two important differences.
 When evaluating, the listener will have a closed fist with a finger pointing upwards.

 The hand or finger on the chin indicates evaluation.
-The lighter thethe more interested they are.
+The lighter the touch the more interested they are.
 The more they are supporting the head with the hand, the more bored they are.
 The person may also pull the skin of their eye back if they are having negative thoughts.

 Preparing to Make a Decision